subrush/Data-Scraping-from-Replication-Wiki/README.md

 Data Scraping from Replication Wiki
 # Replication Type Scraper

 This project is a Python-based web scraper that extracts the "Replication type" information from academic paper links.
-The scraper works by visiting the provided URLs, locating a table with the class `wikitable sortable zebra jquery-tablesorter`, and retrieving the information from the 9th column in the table, which corresponds to the "Replication type".
+The scraper works by visiting the provided URLs, locating a table with the class `wikitable sortable zebra`, and retrieving the information from the 9th column in the table, which corresponds to the "Replication type".

 ## Features